Notable People

 Hadassah Magazine's review of the documentary adds another useful point.
 Sweet's candid color images provide much of the film's visual personality.
 They do not function as background evidence.
 They are the thing that gives the lost world its body.

 That helps explain why Sweet's posthumous revival felt so powerful.
-His work did not simply return to circulation.
-It turned out to be indispensable to how people now imagine that Jewish Miami.
+His work returned to circulation and became indispensable to how people now imagine that Jewish Miami.

 His early death changed the archive's meaning